 I've modified one more master layout as an example.
 Here's what I did:

-1. To modify another master layout slide, select the slide you want to change.
+1. To change another master layout slide, select the slide you want to change.

 2. Use the editing tools to delete any elements you don't want to keep.
-(Remember, you won't be able to delete elements from the master slide.)
+(Remember, you can't delete elements from the master slide.)
 After removing the existing elements, you'll see a blank master layout that looks something like this: